Top

 They include:

-- The age of the children.
-Judges will more likely award custody to the mother if the child is an infant.
+• Age of the children: Judges will more likely award primary physical custody to the mother if the child is an infant, though this is not a strict rule.

 In addition to these factors, judges may consider the parents' mental and physical health and their ability to provide a nurturing environment.
 Community ties and support systems are also crucial, as they contribute to a child’s psychological well-being.
 Lawyers at Lavinsky Law bring a comprehensive perspective to these considerations, ensuring that your case is presented with ample evidence of positive parenting practices.
 They utilize experienced insights to predict judicial tendencies and prepare you effectively for each stage of the litigation process, ensuring no aspect is neglected.